Sebastien-Raguideau/strain_resolution_practical/Introduction.md

 Megahit is installed, reads are at

-    $DATA/AD_small
+    ~/Data/AD_small

-Bioinformatic is mostly about reading documentation, and looking on the internet how to do things.
+Bioinformatics is mostly about reading documentation, and looking on the internet how to do things.
 Use the -h flag on megahit and try to craft a command line to launch the assembly.

 <details><summary>spoiler</summary>